Odometer Rollback: How to Spot Odometer Fraud and How to Protect Against It?

 Automatic Mileage Tracking

-Vehicle exceeds a preset speed threshold
+The vehicle exceeds a preset speed threshold

-How, then, does it prevent odometer fraud?
+So, how does Timeero prevent odometer fraud?

 Route Replay

-As the name suggests, the feature enables you to recreate the employees’ route while clocked in.
-You can see where an employee was during the day and open the breadcrumbs to zero in on intricate details such as their speed.
+You can see where an employee was during the workday and open the breadcrumbs to zero in on details such as driving speed, total miles traveled, and the time spent at each location.

 Segmented Tracking